 Construction is complete on the new 33,000-square-foot, single story medical examiner facility.
-The building opened for business on June 8.
-Planning for a ribbon cutting ceremony is underway.
+The building opened for business on June 8, 2020, and a virtual opening ceremony was held on Aug.
+13.

 Johnson County broke ground on the construction project in December 2018.
 Voters approved a ¼-cent sales tax in November 2016 to build a $21 million facility.

 The construction manager was McCarthy Building Companies, Inc. The architect was PGAV Architects.
 The project team visited peer facilities in New Mexico, Maryland, Kansas and Missouri to gather information on best practices, design efficiencies and ideas for specialty fixtures and equipment.